apiraino/apiraino.github.io/_posts/2018-12-19-call-for-2019-roadmap.md

   I also call for a "responsible" development when people start using your libraries; case in point the recent [breaking changes on the OpenSSL crate](https://github.com/sfackler/rust-openssl/issues/987), which caused some headaches.

-  Some developers are producing so much good stuff that they end up not having the mental bandwidth to juggle everything.
+- <strong>More "production" focused development</strong>: some developers are producing so much good stuff that they end up not having the mental bandwidth to juggle everything.
 The risk here is to put the ecosystem under a bad light.
-People coming from the "outside" judge the ecosystem by a library or the framework at hand; how do you then explain to your CTO that a dependency of your project (deployed in production) has broken?
+People coming from the "outside" judge the ecosystem by a library or the framework at hand; how can you use X and then explain to your CTO that a dependency of your project (deployed in production) has broken?

-  Frameworks often have heroic one-man-bands behind; that you meet on IRC providing support (!) answering trivial questions to newbies like me: this is really heartwarming, but not sustainable.
+- <strong>Frameworks often are heroic one-man-bands efforts</strong>: from people that you even meet on IRC providing support (!) answering trivial questions to newbies like me: this is really heartwarming, but not sustainable.
 I wish for some heavier commitment of companies on Rust projects to let developers focus on the job (and this is already happening in some cases, see [Actix](https://actix.rs)).
 This is for the people asking on Stack Overflow: "what's the X equivalent for Rust?".

 ### <a id="part_iii"></a>Wishes expressed by others, that I share